lunaria79/Jackalupes-Corner/01 Dream Journal/For Aeli.md

 > You remember that guy you saw at Sheetz?
 Multiply his twink by four.
 6'8, incredibly wiry.
 Long blond hair, extremely pretty.
 Awkward as hell.
 Fashion autism but scared of being called gay.
 Not because he's homophobic, but the school is.
 Was terrified of Adelaide for 5 seconds and then, upon seeing model potential, instantly fell in love with her.
 He's *down bad* down bad.
 It's pathetic really.
 All he wants is muscle mommy with big hands.
 Regularly fantasizes about her edging him.
 What a freak.
 #### Judas
 > on the shorter side, black hair and stubble. unassuming. good friends with **Matteo**.
 Gets along well with Adelaide.
-> FAKE ASS BITCH.
+<br> FAKE ASS BITCH.
 I HATE YOU.
 Turns out, he was pulling the strings behind the scenes for ruining Adelaide's reputation.
 You see, if everyone else is focused on the big bad, who would pay attention to him slowly taking up power?
 Remember Alex?
 Judas blackmailed him to do all that shit.
 Has been feeding Cole and the Canaries false information to throw them off the track.
 Matteo however, caught him in a lie, revealing him to be the *only* person who could've swapped out Adelaide's meds for sugar pills.
 Seems like Matteo falling for Adelaide was a bigger wrench in your plans than you thought, huh Judas?
 #### Cole and the Canaries
 > **Cole** is the leader of *the Canaries*, the disciplinary club of the school.
 When one of his teachers assigned **Adelaide** to a group project with him and his friends, he took up the opportunity as a chance to "re-educate" her.
 However, on spending time with her, he realized that she was quite sweet, and any violence she had caused was severely provoked.
 He and his friends, while not publicly being friends with her, decide to launch a private investigation behind the scenes on why the school treated her so badly.
 ### Notes
 >  I know they're in a school like setting, but the ages are a bit complicated.
 At some point, Adelaide says she's 19, and Matteo says he's 21.
 Only makes sense that they're in college?
 But why would they be in a behavior school setting then?
 Why did everyone resemble people I know from Catholic School?
 What's the meaning of life?
 Who ate my cheese fries?
+>
+>  I know  that
 ---